Chapter 1 – Fantasy in Reality

 Too bad that there wasn’t much asking in my case.

 It was a normal homeroom that morning.
-Everyone was present, 28 students, the homeroom teacher and an assistant teacher.
+Everyone was present, twenty-eight students, the homeroom teacher and an assistant teacher.

-After taking attention, our homeroom teacher, Saegusa Mamiko, told us about the upcoming cultural festival and asked what the class want to do there.
+After taking attendance our homeroom teacher, Saegusa Mamiko, told us about the upcoming cultural festival and asked what the class want to do there.
 Then our class president, Momokawa Kyou, took over.

 I didn’t care much.

-But while my classmates brainstormed their ideas, somehow it became strange.
+But while my classmates brainstormed their ideas, something seemed to change.

 «Welcome Heroes, we need you.
 You have to save the world from the evil demons, which wage war against humanity and the other races of light.»